• Skip to primary navigation

 When historians look back at my son’s outburst after I wiped his nose with a Kleenex (described last week), they will highlight his rage and my awkward response.
 A classic case of resenting unwanted help.

-But what if things had turned out differently?
-What if I had found a way to put the mucus back in his nose—and keep it there?
-(You managerial experts know why: first attract, then retain).
 And what if, during the time I was prototyping this innovation, my son had changed his mind yet not informed me?

 History books would have recorded this incident differently.
-Chapter 7: An Uncanceled Request Starts a War.
-In this rendering, my son would be the villain, and I would be the furious one.
+Perhaps…Chapter 7: An Uncanceled Request Starts a Family War.
+In this rendering, roles would reverse: my son would be the villain, and I would be the furious victim.

-Sound familiar?
 It’s the most frustrating thing.
-You get something done for another person.
-You take care to deliver “to spec.”
-Then, when you give it to them, they say, “Thanks, but I didn’t need that after all.”
+You agree to do something your colleague has requested.
+You take care to deliver on time and “to spec.”
+Then, when you say “It’s done,” they say, “Thanks, but I didn’t need that after all.”

-People give this different names: “He’s jerking me around.”
-“She’s doesn’t care.”
+When this happens, your reaction may look something like this: “He’s jerking me around.“ She’s doesn’t care.”
 “I don’t trust him.”
 “She is oblivious.”

 Or simply WTF!